 Harvard RWJF Health & Society Scholar program alumna Christina Roberto, PhD, shares findings of her recently published study in Pediatrics on the influence and effectiveness of warning labels on sweetened beverages in this New York Times piece.

 Congratulations to Pop Center faculty member Ichiro Kawachi and former Harvard RWJF Health & Society program scholar Christina Roberto on the publication of their book Behavioral Economics and Public Health.
 This is the first book to apply the groundbreaking insights of behavioral economics to the persisting problems of health behaviors and behavior change.
-Seed funding … Continue reading “Seeds for new book on behavioral economics planted at Pop Center”
+Seed funding to plan the book was provided by the Pop Center in 2014.

 The disconnect between the evidence provided by research and the successful use of that evidence to create policy is the topic of a recent Lancet article written by former RWJF scholar Christina Roberto.
 Roberto and her co-author propose a 4-step Strategic Science model to improve the translation of research into policy.

 Robert Wood Johnson Health & Society Scholar alumna Christina Roberto, PhD, is co-author on a study published in Comprehensive Psychiatry that supports a growing literature that find a positive association between emotion regulation deficits and eating disorder symptoms in anorexia nervosa.
-The study suggests that certain individuals with anorexia could benefit by developing some emotion … Continue reading “Study suggests connection between emotion regulation difficulties & symptoms of anorexia”
+The study suggests that certain individuals with anorexia could benefit by developing some emotion regulation skills.

 In this article in MedicalXpress, Harvard RWJF Health & Society Scholars program alumna Christina Roberto, PhD, (who was lead author of this recent article in a special series of The Lancet devoted to obesity) shares insights into the complex relationship between individuals and their environments.

 Harvard Pop Center affiliated faculty member Jason Block, MD, MPH, and former Harvard RWJF scholar Christina Roberto, PhD, have published a Reply in JAMA in response to a letter that raises the issue of calorie labeling across socioeconomic backgrounds.
-The letter was in response to their September 3 Viewpoint entitled “Potential Benefits of Calorie Labeling … Continue reading “Does income level have impact on one’s response to calorie menu labeling?”
+The letter was in response to their September 3 Viewpoint entitled “Potential Benefits of Calorie Labeling in Restaurants.”